Pistonomaxime/DeepLearning-on-JPEG/README.md

 Creation_Cifar-10.py file, create train and test directories, in which Cifar-10 JPEG compresed images are stocked.
 This programme needs as input the JPEG quality desired.
 Caution those direcories will be created in the current directory.

-Once you created your data sets, Creation_DC_AC_pur.py partially decompresse JPEG algorithm and find entropi encoded DC and AC elements.
+Once you created your data sets, Creation_DC_AC_pur.py partially decompress JPEG algorithm then finds entropi encoded DC and AC elements.